ncatlab/nlab-content/pages/5/8/1/1/1185/content.md

 # Idea #

-The _cardinal numbers_ (or just _cardinals_) constitute a generalisation of a [[natural number|natural numbers]]s to possibly infinite magnitudes.
+The _cardinal numbers_ (or just _cardinals_) constitute a generalisation of a [[natural number|natural numbers]] to possibly infinite magnitudes.
 Specifically, cardinal numbers generalise the concept of 'the number of ...'.
 In particular, the number of natural numbers is the first infinite cardinal number.

 # Definition #